 The Tortuguero National Park is a protected site located in the province of Limon.

-It is home to a lush Costa Rica rainforest that showcases many migratory and local birds that include toucans, parrots and kingfishers.
+It is home to a lush Costa Rica rainforest that showcases many migratory and local birds, including toucans, parrots, and kingfishers.

-One endangered species that calls the rainforest in Tortuguero its habitat is the West Indian manatee.
+One endangered species that call the rainforest in Tortuguero its habitat is the West Indian manatee.

-The jungle within the Tortuguero National Park is widely considered as the best rainforest in Costa Rica to visit in the months of February, April and November.
+The jungle within the Tortuguero National Park is widely considered the best rainforest in Costa Rica to visit in February, April, and November.

-Some of the activities to do in a tropical rainforest such as the one in Tortuguero National Park include visiting the hatching turtles, birdwatching and wildlife exploring by kayak.
+Some activities to do in a tropical rainforest, such as the one in Tortuguero National Park, include visiting the hatching turtles, birdwatching, and exploring wildlife by kayak.

 2. Manuel Antonio National Park

-Manuel Antonio National Park is located at the province of Puntarenas in the city of Quepos.
+Manuel Antonio National Park is located in the province of Puntarenas in the city of Quepos.

-In this massive park, you can see a Costa Rica tropical rainforest that is visited by many locals and tourists alike.
+In this massive park, you can see a Costa Rica tropical rainforest visited by many locals and tourists alike.
 In particular, it is described as a tropical lowland wet forest.

-The lush jungle inside the Manuel Antonio National Park may as well be considered as the most famous rainforest in Costa Rica when it comes to knowing more about the various flora and fauna that the country is known for.
+The lush jungle inside the Manuel Antonio National Park may also be considered the most famous rainforest in Costa Rica when it comes to knowing more about the various flora and fauna that the country is known for.

-In fact, the park is actively connecting with educational institutions in order to provide an exceptional outdoor learning activity for students.
+In fact, the park is actively connecting with educational institutions to provide an exceptional outdoor learning activity for students.

-Some of the most distinct animals that you can encounter in the park are the three species of monkeys that are common in Costa Rica – the Capuchin, Howler, and Squirrel monkeys.
+Some of the most distinct animals you can encounter in the park are the three species of monkeys common in Costa Rica – the Capuchin, Howler, and Squirrel monkeys.